-We have recently formed a dedicated sustainability team to further enhance our strategic focus on sustainable business practices and investments in sustainable assets.
-Supported by the sustainability team, day-to-day execution of sustainability initiatives and sustainable business practice lies with managers across the business, most notably the Fleet Director (supported by his senior managers covering technical operations, fleet personnel and risk, safety & security), the Commercial Operations Director, the CEO and the Human Resources and Administration Director.
+We have recently formed a dedicated sustainability team to enhance and help to coordinate our approach to sustainable business practices and investments in sustainable assets.
+Supported by the sustainability team, day-to-day execution of sustainability initiatives and sustainable business practice lies with managers across the business, most notably the Fleet Director (supported by his technical, personnel, and risk & safety managers), the Commercial Operations Director, the CEO and the Human Resources and Administration Director.